North Korea tests first ICBM | Pictures | Reuters

 North Korea tests first ICBM

+Army personnel and people gather at Kim Il Sung Square in Pyongyang to celebrate the successful test-launch of intercontinental ballistic rocket Hwasong-14.
+North Korea on July 4 test launched an intercontinental ballistic missile that some experts...more

-North Korean leader Kim Jong Un reacts with scientists and technicians of the DPRK Academy of Defence Science after the test-launch of the intercontinental ballistic missile Hwasong-14.
-North Korea said its newly developed intercontinental ballistic...more
+North Korean leader Kim Jong Un reacts with scientists and technicians of the DPRK Academy of Defence Science after the test-launch of the Hwasong-14.
+The North's state media said the missile, Hwasong-14, flew 933 km (580 miles), reaching an altitude...more

 The intercontinental ballistic missile Hwasong-14 is seen during its test launch.
-A spokeswoman for the U.S. Defense Department said it had concluded that North Korea on Tuesday test-launched an ICBM, which some experts believe has the range to reach...more
+Some analysts said the flight details suggested the new missile had a range of more than 8,000 km (4,970 miles), which would put parts of the U.S. mainland in range, a...more

+The Panghyon Aircraft Factory in North Korea, near where North Korea launched a single, land-based intermediate range ballistic missile that was tracked for 37 minutes before landing in the Sea of Japan, according to the U.S. military's Pacific...more

 Kim Jong Un inspects the intercontinental ballistic missile Hwasong-14.
 The North Korean leader said the test completed his country's strategic weapons capability that includes atomic and hydrogen bombs and ICBMs, the state KCNA news agency...more